pterolex/my-talks/README.md

 -----------------------------------------------------------------------------------------------------------------

 # 2017

 ## React Fiber

 **Description:**

-The talk shows a few insights on the new experimental algorithm of the creation and comparison of the so called Virtual DOM that will be delivered in the new version of React.
+The talk shows a few insights on the new experimental reconsiliation algorithm of the creation and comparison of the Virtual DOM that will be delivered in the new version of React.

 **Presented at:**